 It is the stuff of disaster movies, buildings collapsing, tornadoes taking everything in its path, and so forth.
 But, are these sheer flights of fantasy, or should you be prepared for these types of scenarios?
-A lot of modest business owners might not have a contingency plan in place, but if the worst case scenario was to arise, would you know what to do?
-So, are there any ways for you to cover your bases, with regards to any type of disaster?
+A lot of modest business owners might not have a contingency plan in place, but if the worst-case scenario was to arise, would you know what to do?
+So, are there any ways for you to cover your bases, with regard to any type of disaster?

 This could be a bit of an expense, but, if your employees have the technological means to do so, or you can provide them with emergency laptops and tablets, this, at the very least, keeps the business ticking over.

 When understanding how to implement an effective failsafe plan, you should hand it over to employees for suggestions.
 Because they are the ones that will be directly affected, if your business was unable to function, you will lose money, and this directly impacts them.
 So, as well as the aforementioned home working option, is there anything that your employees would prefer to see to ensure that they are catered for in this instance?
 Ultimately, it depends on the emergency scenario, but you still have to pay them, regardless of the circumstances.

 Cascading The Information Effectively